 - Milk or beaten egg to glaze I used soya cream which gave them a lovely golden colour

-Place the milk in a glass jug and heat in the microwave for 30 seconds until warm.
+Place the milk and cream in a glass jug and heat in the microwave for 30 seconds until warm.
 Add the vanilla and lemon juice and set aside.